 The United States and other countries have recently levied tariffs and taxes on certain goods manufactured in China and other jurisdictions.
-General trade tensions between the U.S. and China have been escalating in 2018 and early 2019.
+General trade tensions between the U.S. and China have been escalating in 2018 and throughout 2019.
 Certain of our components that we source from suppliers in China and import into the U.S. are included in the announced and implemented tariffs.
 At this point, we do not expect these tariffs to have a material impact on our business or results of operations.
-However, if the U.S. were to impose additional tariffs on components that we or our suppliers source from China, our costs of such components would increase and our gross margins may decrease.
+However, our business may be impacted by retaliatory trade measures taken by China or other countries in response to existing or future tariffs.
+If the U.S. were to impose additional tariffs on components that we or our suppliers source from China, our costs of such components would increase and our gross margins may decrease.
 We may also incur additional operating costs from our efforts to mitigate the impact of tariffs on our customers and our operations.